 A study of state and federal procedures, including the creation and operation of agencies and their relationship to the courts.
 Special attention is given to administrative investigation, adjudication, and rule making.
+Prereq: LAW 7001.

 LAW 7102.
 Advanced Civil Procedure.
 3 cr. hrs.

 An examination of procedural aspects of civil litigation that builds upon and goes substantially beyond the mandatory first-year course.
-Particular attention will be paid to (1) certain aspects of Wisconsin civil procedure that differ from those of the federal system, and (2) various aspects of complex litigation, such as class actions, joinder, and multidistrict litigation.
+Particular attention is paid to (1) certain aspects of Wisconsin civil procedure that differ from those of the federal system, and (2) various aspects of complex litigation, such as class actions, joinder, and multidistrict litigation.
 Additional topics may include extraordinary writs, settlements, and perfecting appeals.
 Prereq: LAW 7000.

 LAW 7105.
 Alternative Dispute Resolution.
 3 cr. hrs.

 An examination of extrajudicial methods of dispute resolution, including negotiation, mediation, arbitration, and mini-trials.
 Prereq: LAW 7000, which may be taken concurrently.

 LAW 7106.
 Amateur Sports Law.
 3 cr. hrs.